Jictyvoo/Richard_Compiler/README.md

 ## How to use

-Download the release, or compile itself it to a .jar file, and execute
+Download the release, or compile itself to a .jar file, and execute
 <pre>java -jar richard.jar directory</pre>
 If you don't give a directory name to compiler, it will use input demo directory